srnunio/gen_i18n/README.md

       ...
     )
 ```
-For translation simply enter the key by calling the method `I18n.getValue('customMessage')` or `'customMessage'.translate`
+To translate text, simply enter the key by calling the method `I18n.getValue('customMessage')` or `'customMessage'.translate`
 ```
 Text(I18n.getValue('customMessage'))
 ```